ASD-Blueprint/desktop.gov.au/README.md

 ### Site search

-Site search is provided by Luner Search and is available on the website.
+Site search is provided by Lunr Search and is available on the website.

 ### Frequently asked questions

 #### What is this website built on?

-The blueprint uses MkDocs desktop.gov.au uses [MkDocs](https://www.mkdocs.org/) with some custom CSS to generate a static site and is hosted by oobe.
+The blueprint uses [MkDocs](https://www.mkdocs.org/) with some custom CSS to generate a static site and is hosted by oobe.

 #### Can I contribute?

-Yes of course, you'll need a Github account.
+Yes of course, you'll need a GitHub account.

 The easiest method is to first view our [list of issues](https://github.com/oobecomau/theblueprint/issues), add to the ticket if a similar one exists or [create a new issue](https://github.com/oobecomau/theblueprint/issues/new) if not.
 Try to place as much detail as possible to help us identify what the problem is and don't forget to include the page you were on that has the issue.